Sturmgeschütz III: Operational history

 The Sturmgeschütz III-series of vehicles proved very successful and served on all fronts, from Russia to North Africa and Western Europe to Italy, as assault guns and tank destroyers.
-Because of their low silhouette, StuG IIIs were easy to camouflage and be hidden and were difficult targets to destroy.
-As of 10 April 1945, there were 1,053 StuG IIIs and 277 StuH 42s in German service.
+Because of their low silhouette, StuG IIIs were easy to camouflage and hide, and were difficult targets to destroy.
+By the end of the war 11,300 StuG IIIs and StuH 42s had been built., but due to heavy losses, there were only 1,053 StuG IIIs and 277 StuH 42s remaining in German service by 10 April 1945.
 The StuG assault guns were cost-effective compared with the heavier German tanks such as the Tiger I and the Panther, although as anti-tank guns they were best used defensively as the lack of a traversable turret and their generally thin armour was a severe disadvantage in the attack role.
 As the situation for the German military deteriorated further later in the war, more StuGs were built than tanks, particularly due to ease of production.

-In Italy, the Sturmgeschütz was highly-valued by crews fighting Allied armour, but was dogged by mechanical unreliability; particularly the delicate final drive units.
+In Italy, the Sturmgeschütz was highly valued by crews fighting Allied armour, but was dogged by mechanical unreliability; particularly the delicate final drive units.
 The small box on the track cover, which was normally fixed on the engine deck, contained the track tools.

 In 1943 and 1944, the Finnish Army received 59 StuG III Ausf.
 Gs from Germany and used them against the Soviet Union.
-Thirty of the vehicles were received in 1943 and a further twenty-nine obtained in 1944.
+Thirty of the vehicles were received in 1943 and a further twenty-nine in 1944.
 The first batch from 1943 destroyed at least eighty-seven enemy tanks for a loss of only eight StuGs (some of which were destroyed by their crews to prevent enemy capture).
 The later batch from 1944 saw no real action.
 After the war, the StuGs were the main combat vehicles of the Finnish Army up until the early 1960s when they were phased out.
 These StuGs gained the nickname "Sturmi" in the Finnish military, which can be found in some plastic scale-model kits.

-100 StuG III Ausf.
+One hundred StuG III Ausf.
 Gs were delivered to Romania in the autumn of 1943.
 They were officially known as TAs (or TAs T3 to avoid confusion with TAs T4 (Jagdpanzer IVs)) in their army's inventory.
 By February 1945, 13 were still in use with the 2nd Armoured Regiment.
 None of this initial batch survived the war.
 Thirty-one TAs were on the Romanian military's inventory in November 1947.
 Most of them were probably StuG III Ausf.
 Gs and a small number of Panzer IV/70 (V) (same as TAs T4).
 These TAs were supplied by the Red Army or were damaged units repaired by the Romanian Army.
 All German equipment was removed from service in 1950 and finally scrapped four years later due to the army's decision to use only Soviet armour.